US Naval Hospital Guam Sailor awarded Service Member of the Year, United Service Organization

 The USO Service Member of the Year award recognizes an enlisted member within the pay grades of E-5 or below from each branch of the military who represents the standards and values of their respective service, as demonstrated through specific acts of excellence and sustained superior performance.
 The period of service being recognized for the award is from January 1 through December 31, 2017.

 USNH Guam’s triad, commanding officer, Capt.
 Dan Cornwell, executive officer Capt.
-Stephen Kewish, and the Command Master Chief (CMC) Sergio Jardon visited White in his work space and caught him by surprise.
+Steven Kewish, and the Command Master Chief (CMC) Sergio Jardon visited White in his work space and caught him by surprise.

 “They definitely caught me by surprise”, said White.
 “The CMC came up to me questioning me on my hair to see if I knew if it was within the appropriate parameters of uniform regulations, and of course with the triad standing in front of me, so even though I was certain I was within regulations, I couldn’t help but get nervous.
 Then thankfully, he informs me that he was just testing me and that they were there to congratulate me on winning the award.”